-Between now and the end of the calendar year, surveyors from The Joint Commission (TJC) are expected to visit the Brigham unannounced to conduct BWH’s triennial, hospital-wide accreditation survey.
-Our goal during the five-day visit is to demonstrate the unwavering commitment we have to our staff, patients and their families, our dedication to upholding the highest standards of quality and safety and our work to ensure that our practices are consistent with the 2021 National Patient Safety Goals.
+Surveyors from The Joint Commission (TJC) are expected to visit the Brigham unannounced to conduct BWH’s triennial, hospital-wide accreditation survey any day now.
+Our goal during the five-day visit is to demonstrate the unwavering commitment we have to our staff, patients and their families, our dedication to upholding the highest standards of quality and safety and our work to ensure that our practices are consistent with the 2022 National Patient Safety Goals.

 During the visit, a team of surveyors, made up of physicians, nurses, hospital administrators, a hospital safety engineer and other health care professionals, will be escorted by Brigham staff and visit nearly all parts of the Brigham, including inpatient units, select ambulatory care practices and distributed campus locations.

 The Joint Commission uses a patient tracer methodology to follow a patient’s care at the Brigham and to observe how we provide care to our patients.
 Here are five things that every employee should know about their pending visit: